 FHA streamline refinance vs. conventional refinance

 To qualify for a streamline refinance, borrowers must already have an FHA mortgage.
-While anyone can apply for a traditional refinancing loan, they will have to go through the more rigorous application process for a conventional loan.
+Here’s a breakdown of the differences between an FHA streamline refinance and a conventional refinance:

 Types of FHA streamline programs